ppy/osu-wiki/wiki/People/Beatmap_Nominators/Beatmap_Veto/en.md

 ## Initiating a beatmap veto

-As a Beatmap Nominator (BN), you can initiate the process of vetoing a beatmap by clicking `Submit anonymous veto` on [the BN Management website's Vetoes page](https://bn.mappersguild.com/vetoes) and filling out the prompts to submit a pending veto.
+As a Beatmap Nominator, you can initiate the process of vetoing a beatmap by clicking `Submit anonymous veto` on [the BN Management website's Vetoes page](https://bn.mappersguild.com/vetoes) and filling out the prompts to submit a pending veto.
 This includes a thorough explanation of the reason(s) for the veto.
 NAT members may submit pending vetoes in the same way.
 Pending vetoes are only visible to BN and NAT members.

 Once this pending veto is submitted, two Beatmap Nominators must vouch for it in order to veto the beatmap.
 Vouching for a veto is an indication of support for the veto, and is considered equivalent to submitting a veto writeup.
 NAT members **cannot** vouch for vetoes.